needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 * **Low Overhead Mode** - If enabled, the GLES graphics driver will bypass validation code, potentially running faster.
 Disable this if you experience graphics instabilities.
 GLES only.
 * **Optimize Buffer Discards** - If enabled, the depth buffer contents will be discarded rather than resolved and the MSAA color buffer will be resolved rather than stored after rendering.
 This is a performance optimization that can possibly break rendering effects that sample from the depth buffer, such as camera stacking.
 Vulkan only.
 * **Phase Sync** - This enables a latency optimization technique which can reduce simulation latency by several ms, depending on application workload.
 This is currently disabled by default, but we encourage trying it with your projects.
+* **System Splash Screen** - You can add a PNG under the Assets folder as the splash screen image.
+If set, Oculus OS will display the system splash screen as a high quality compositor layer as soon as the app is starting to launch until the app submits the first frame.

 ## Technical details